Toma Kuroda: 2020 Krush Bantamweight Tournament

-Kuroda was scheduled to participate in the 2020 Krush Bantamweight tournament, organized to crown the Krush Banatamweight champion.
+Kuroda was scheduled to participate in the 2020 Krush Bantamweight tournament, organized to crown the Krush Bantamweight champion.
 The title was previously held by Junki Sasaki, who vacated the belt after moving up to super bantamweight.
 Kuroda was scheduled to fight Kazuma Takuda in the quarterfinalsm at Krush 118.
 Takuda spent the majority of fight focusing on his kicks, while Kuroda more consistently combined his kicks and punches.
 Kuroda won the quarterfinal bout by unanimous decision, with scores of 30–29, 30-29 and 30–28.
 Advancing to the semifinals, Kuroda was scheduled to fight the tournament favorite Begin Yoshioka, at Krush 120.
 Kuroda lost the fight by unanimous decision, with scores of 30–28, 30-28 and 29–28.
 Yoshioka would go on to win the tournament.

-2021 K-1 Japan Bantamweight Grand Prix
+K-1 Bantamweight Grand Prix

 Kuroda was scheduled to take part in the 2021 K-1 Japan Grand Prix.
 He was scheduled to fight Koji Ikeda in the tournament quarterfinals.
 During a pre-fight interview, Kuroda stated his desire to face the reigning Krush Bantamweight champion Kazuki Miburo in the finals.
 Miburo was scheduled to compete in the opposite side of the bracket.
 Kuroda managed to knock Ikeda down at the very end of the first round, after landing a counter left-straight to Ikeda's front kick.
 Ikeda came out attempting to pressure in the second round, but was knocked out with a flying knee 50 second into the round.
 Advancing to the semifinals, Kuroda faced Hinata Matsumoto.
 Although he wasn't able to knock Matsumoto out, Kuroda scored a knockdown in both the first and second round.
 He won the fight by unanimous decision, with scores of 30–25, 30-26 and 30–26.
 In the tournament finals, Kuroda fought the Krush Bantamweight champion Kazuki Miburo.
 He made quick work of the champion, knocking him out with a left cross, after just 31 seconds.

-2022 K-1 World Bantamweight Grand Prix

 Kuroda was scheduled to fight a rematch with Kazuki Miburo at K-1 World GP 2021 Japan on December 4, 2021.
 The pair fought five months prior, in the finals of the K-1 Japan Bantamweight Tournament, with Kuroda winning by knockout.
 Kuroda was once again victorious, as he won the fight by unanimous decision, after an extra round was fought.
 Kuroda next faced the 2021 Dead or Alive Bantamweight Tournament winner Kazane Nagai at The Match 2022, the K-1 and RISE cross-promotional event, on June 19, 2022.
 He lost the fight by unanimous decision, after an extra fourth round was fought, as the bout was ruled a split decision draw following the first three rounds.